renevanosnabrugge/SendEmail-BuildTask/README.md

 * Send email to 1 or more addresses (To, CC and BCC)
 * Configure a SMTP server

+*23-12-2020*
+Updated the deprecated SDK and changed some inner workings.
+Many thanks to [FlorisdeVreese](https://github.com/FlorisDevreese) for this pull request

 *27-03-2017*
 Added the possibility to send email to CC and BCC as well